-Summer is a prime time for family vacations while the kids are out of school and parents are in need of some time away from the office.
+The Holidays are a prime time for family vacations while the kids are out of school and parents are in need of some time away from the office.
 Many children enjoy traveling; they can see new places, meet new people and have new experiences.
 However, traveling can also be anxiety provoking for them.
 Being in big crowds, sleeping in different beds and eating unfamiliar foods can all cause extra stress.
-This added stress isn’t just for the little ones though, Senior Vice President at Lipscomb & Pitts Insurance, Sharon Posman, shares insights and answers to frequently asked questions as you prepare to hit the road this Summer.
+This added stress isn’t just for the little ones though, Senior Vice President at Lipscomb & Pitts Insurance, Sharon Posman, shares insights and answers to frequently asked questions as you prepare to hit the road this Holiday season.

 What are some issues I should consider when traveling that can be insured?

 - Healthcare, dental and accidents involving the need for immediate medical attention

 - Theft or loss of property including missing luggage / passport

 Should I only be concerned when traveling abroad?